 3. Have a Beer in Nyhavn

 If all this biking around starts taking its toll on you, the rescue is just around the corner from Rosenborg Castle.
 Nyhavn is the name of Copenhagen’s picturesque harbor, and it’s another popular local beer-drinking spot.
 After work, many Danes come here for a knock-off beer, which makes it an excellent spot for some good ol’ people-watching.
-If you’re staying at any of the best hostels in Copenhagen, the staff will be sure to point you in the right direction.
+If you’re staying at a hostel in Copenhagen, the staff will be sure to point you in the right direction.

 Insider Tip: If you thought Copenhagen beer prices were steep, wait till you see Nyhavn’s.
 To save money, just do like the locals and buy your beer from one of the kiosks and sit on the bulwark instead of at a cafe.
 Oh, and make sure you try a cold Tuborg!